neos/neos-ui/README.md

 * Observe Flow exceptions and logs in build artifacts.
 * You can trigger a SSH enabled build via the CircleCI interface and then login.

+###### Just the end to end tests fail

+It can happen that end to end tests fail caused by cached sources.
+So if you change PHP code for instance and don't adjust the composer.json it can happen that your new code change is not used because it is not part of the cache.
+In this case we need to flush the CircleCI caches manualy.

+We have introduced an environment variable called CACHE_VERSION.
+We need to change the variable to to new timestamp for instance to invalidate the caches.

+1. go to https://app.circleci.com/settings/project/github/neos/neos-ui and login
+2. open the project settings and choose `Environment Variables`
+3. Delete the `CACHE_VERSION` and create a new one with the value of the current timestamp

+Retrigger the build and it should work.

 #### Releasing

 You only need to trigger the jenkins release with the version you want to release.